“What if my course bombs?”

 What if I suck?

 You’ve done your due diligence.
-You know your course idea will meet a need and fulfill a desire that matters to your market.
+You know your online course idea will meet a need and fulfill a desire that matters to your market.
 You’re confident in your ability to teach them something that will change their lives.

 But still, you wonder… what if you’re wrong?